-While the luxury industry is benefiting from increasing global demand, it is also having to adapt to clients’ changing expectations: consumers have a growing taste for novelty, customisation and a fluid, customer-oriented omnichannel experience, as well as increasing expectations that companies take responsibility for social and environmental issues in relation to their business.
+While the luxury goods industry is benefiting from increasing global demand, it is also having to adapt to clients’ changing expectations: consumers have a growing taste for novelty, customisation and a fluid, customer-oriented omnichannel experience, as well as increasing expectations that companies take responsibility for social and environmental issues in relation to their business.

 Other challenges include optimising collection management (control of breadth and depth) through a location-based assortment approach, relying in particular on merchandise planning and data science tools.
-There is an urgent requirement to be more socially and environmentally responsible through transparency in production processes (especially in low cost countries) and the reduction of greenhouse gas emissions (IOT traceability, low carbon transportation technologies etc).
+There is an urgent requirement to be more socially and environmentally responsible through transparency in production processes (especially in low-cost countries) and the reduction of greenhouse gas emissions (IOT traceability, low carbon transportation technologies etc).
 There is also a need to counter demand volatility and consumer versatility and to avoid soon-to-be forbidden product destruction, driving them to develop predictive technology and supply chain agility.

-How we can help
+How we can help the luxury goods industry

 - Collection, assortment and inventory planning and steering on both a macroscopic (categories and regions) and microscopic scale (in-store SKU) based on the best merchandise planning tools and practices